Ahmedabdelaziz77/microservices/README.md

 ### Workflow

 #### 1. User Registration and Login:
-- A user signs up via the User Service and logs in to receive a JWT token.
+- A user signs up via the User Service and logs in.

 #### 2. Order Creation:
 - The user creates an order via the Order Service.
 The order is saved with a status of "Pending".